 Great Black Wasps are part of the Digger Wasp family, creating burrows in the soil.
 Adult female wasps hunt for insects after laying fertilized eggs in this underground nest.
 Each egg laid in a tunnel and a Katydid or Cricket is placed next to it.
 Once the egg hatches, the emerging larva has an immediate food source and will devour the insect as it grows and develops.
-Their juvenile diet helps keep the katydid, cricket and grasshopper populations under control in areas where Great Black Wasps are present.
+This juvenile diet helps keep the katydid, cricket and grasshopper populations under control in areas where Great Black Wasps are present.

-Adult Great Black Wasps may look mean, but they are disinterested in humans and are not bothersome, though they can sting if mishandled or threatened, so looking is safer than touching.
+Adult Great Black Wasps may look mean, but they are disinterested in humans and are not bothersome.
+That said, they can sting if mishandled or threatened, so looking is safer than touching.

 Scientific Name: Sphex pensylvanicus

 Size (Adult; Length): 20mm to 35mm (0.78in to 1.37in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Ant, Bee, and Wasp Anatomy

 Antennae: Ants and Bees both have a pair of antennae on the head that senses their surroundings.